Advanced Writing! at KAT

 Since Kristen has taught in the public school system and maintains close relationships with many current public and private school teachers, she knows the current standards, curriculum, and material that students of this age need to know and understand to successfully move onto the high school grades and then to college.
-Since she has taught a writing class at KAT for the past eleven years, she recognizes the areas where she needs to focus her teaching for this home school program.
+Since she has taught a writing class at KAT since 2006, she recognizes the areas where she needs to focus her teaching for this home school program.

-As students progress toward high school and college, they need to know how to write concise, thoughtful essays that are structured appropriately.
+As students progress through high school and toward college, they need to know how to write concise, thoughtful essays that are structured appropriately.
 This class will offer the tools necessary to become successful writers in college and beyond!

 How much is this going to cost me?

 $400 per student for the entire year.
 Half ($200) is due at the week before classes begin in September.
 The other half is due at the beginning of the second semester in January.